Fire Insurance Coverage 101: Know What Your Fire Insurance Covers

 - Replacing fixtures (i.e., plumbing fixtures or lighting) damaged by fire and flood.

 Another element of Structure coverage is what happens when you need to account for new bylaws or building codes.
-When you rebuild or renovate your home, you have to update any element that is not up to code, including after a fire.
+When you rebuild or renovate your home, you have to update any element that is not up to code, even after a fire.
 This is addressed under bylaw coverage, but if you don’t have it, you may have to pay the difference out of pocket.
 Check your policy to see if you have bylaw coverage that will help you pay to rebuild your home to code.

 #2 Personal Contents

-This area of insurance covers personal property and contents damaged or lost to the fire.
+This area of your fire insurance policy covers personal property and contents damaged or lost to the fire.
 These are the things that were inside your home when they were damaged by smoke, flames, or water.
 It does not include building materials like windows or fixtures, which would be covered under structural expenses.
 It likely covers personal belongings, including: